ZakariaeBAHARI/fitness-tracker/README.md

    python src/main.py

-3. Select a video file (containing somone performing pullups or pushups exercice).
+3. Select a video file (containing Someone performing pullups or pushups exercice).
    -you can use my video in the "data" folder